How do I check my pension, and how often should I review it?

 It’s vital that you regularly check your pensions to ensure you’re saving enough and your pension fund is performing well over the long term.

 If you’re getting a pension forecast from your provider, don’t forget that this is based on certain assumptions and is not guaranteed.
-It’ll also not take into account other pension pots you may have, although you can consolidate your pots so they’re all in one place.
+Also bear in mind that it won’t take into account other pension pots you may have (although you can consolidate your pots so they’re all in one place).

 How often should I review my pension?

-It’s a good idea to review your pension once a year to assess the fund's performance and decide whether or not to make any changes.
+It’s a good idea to review your pension once a year to assess its performance and decide whether or not to make any changes.

-If you review your pension more regularly, you may become anxious about your fund's short-term performance and make a rash decision, which could impact your retirement savings.
+If you review your pension more regularly, you may become anxious about your fund's short-term performance and make a rash decision, which could have a longer term impact on your retirement savings.

 How can a financial adviser help with my pension?